Homework 9 - Building GPT Model from Scratch¶

 Recall that the attention mechanism refines representations by taking a weighted sum of tokens based on their relevance to each other.
 However, this weighted sum only captures linear relationships.
 To enhance the model’s capacity to learn nonlinear relationships, each sublayer also includes a two-layer feed-forward network (FFN) with a non-linear activation, such as ReLU or GELU.

 In the original Transformer paper, ReLU was used as the activation function, while GPT uses GELU.
-The FFN layer first transforms the input to a higher dimension d_ff
+The FFN layer first transforms the input to a higher dimension d_ff in the first layer and then projects it back to d_model in the second layer.

-Exercise [1/1]: Implement the class FFN
+Exercise [1/1]: Implement the class FFN.

 class FeedForward(nn.Module):